GuzelyaN/Test-Artifacts/Bug reports/Report2.md

-# 🐞 Bug Report: Some Buttons on the Filters Panel Are Inactive
+# 🐞 Bug Report 2: Some Buttons on the Filters Panel Are Inactive

 **🖥 OS:** MS Windows
 **📌 Release:** x.xxx.xxx